-Under Multiple displays, select one of the options from the Show taskbar buttons on list, and then tap or click OK.
+Under Multiple displays, select one of the options from the Show taskbar buttons on list, then tap or click OK.

-The taskbar buttons for all of your open windows will be duplicated on the taskbars on each display.
+The taskbar buttons for all your open windows will be duplicated on the taskbars on each display.

 Main taskbar and taskbar where window is open

 A taskbar button will appear on your main monitor and also in the taskbar on the display where the window is open.

 A taskbar button will appear only on the display where the window is open.
 None of the buttons are duplicated on other taskbars.

 See all support pages for performance & maintenance.